MeteoSwiss/realtime_pollen_calibration/README.md

 ### How to configure the package

 The implementation includes a command line interface based on the click package.
 The configuration is done by editing the config.yaml file where the input/output is specified.
 There is the option to configure the increment of the timestamp of the outfile relative to the infile in hours.
-The config.yaml should include the following entries (see also the config.yaml provided):
+The config.yaml should include the following entries (samplefile names):

 ```bash
 POV_infile : <path>/ART_POV_iconR19B08-grid_0001.gb2